GRESB/api-docs/source/includes/_oauth2.md

 ### Step 1 - Request Authorization
 An account and reporting entities for the  participant user needs to be created on <https://portal.gresb.com>.
-The first time you grant a user access to the GRESB API via your application,link the user to <https://api.gresb.com/oauth/authorize>, passing the following parameters:
+The first time you grant a user access to the GRESB API via your application, link the user to <https://portal.gresb.com/oauth/authorize>, passing the following parameters:

 * your application's `client_id`
 * one of your application's registered `redirect_uris`